yuede/yuede.github.io/index.md

 ## News

-*June 2020*: Start working as a senior intern at Kryptowire Lead by Prof. Angelos Stavrou from Virginia Tech.
+*June 2020*: Start working as a senior intern at Kryptowire Led by Prof. Angelos Stavrou from Virginia Tech.

 *May 2020*: Our paper on lateral movement detection, CyberGraph, is accepted by RAID'20.